 Gus “Mr. Silk” Lacey, was the unofficial mayor of 52nd Street, aka “the Strip.”
-He and his wife, Virginia, owned Mr. Silk’s Third Base.
-Heavyweight champion Joe Frazier, and music legends Teddy Pendergrass and Stevie Wonder were among the celebrities who frequented Mr. Silk’s.
+He and his wife, Virginia, owned Mr. Silk’s 3rd Base.
+Heavyweight champion Joe Frazier, and music legends Cab Calloway, Teddy Pendergrass and Stevie Wonder were among the celebrities who frequented Silk’s.

 Jazz vocalist Jimmy Scott performed here.
 In his biography, Faith in Time: The Life of Jimmy Scott, he recounted the neon sign outside read: “Always Touch Third Base Before You Go Home.”

-Mr. Silk’s was featured in the 1972 blaxploitation film Trick Baby.
+Silk’s 3rd Base was featured in the 1972 blaxploitation film Trick Baby.

 Film critic Dan Buskirk wrote: